 P: Given what we have said before, presumably our creative capacity and the goodness of moral maxims are, in fact, the conditions of possibility for “personality”?

 I: Yes, it is only because of our capacity for creative freedom that we might become a “personality” in the Kantian sense.
 Kant contrasts this capacity (Anlage) from the inclinations (Hänge) to good or evil.
-Whereas one’s inclinations can be consistently devoted to evil, humanity possesses “a germ of goodness left in its entire purity, a germ that cannot be extirpated or corrupted” (Kant, emphasis added); the “restoration of the original predisposition [Anlage] to good in us is not … the acquisition of a lost incentive [Triebfeder; Hang] for the good, because we were never able to lose the incentive [Triebfeder; Anlage] that consists in the respect for the moral law, and were we ever to lose it [Triebfeder; Anlage], we would also never be able to regain it.”
+Whereas one’s inclinations can be consistently devoted to evil, humanity possesses “a germ of goodness left in its entire purity, a germ that cannot be extirpated or corrupted” (Kant, Religion [AA VI, 45, see as well, ibid., 41 and 46) (emphasis added); the “restoration of the original predisposition [Anlage] to good in us is not … the acquisition of a lost incentive [Triebfeder; Hang] for the good, because we were never able to lose the incentive [Triebfeder; Anlage] that consists in the respect for the moral law, and were we ever to lose it [Triebfeder; Anlage], we would also never be able to regain it.”
+(AA VI, 46)

 P: So unlike Augustine, who claims that we can lose our freedom, Kant says that it is impossible for us to lose this autonomous, creative capacity.

-I: Yes, and the restoration of this good capacity is therefore only the recovery of the purity of the law, as the supreme ground of all our maxims … as the self-sufficient incentive of … [the] power [of choice/inclinations]” (Kant, General Remark Part I).
+I: Yes, and the restoration of this good capacity is “[…] not therefore the acquisition of a lost incentive for the good, since we were never able to lose the incentive […] The restoration is […] only the recovery of the purity of the law, as the supreme ground of all our maxims … as the self-sufficient incentive of that power [of choice/inclinations]” (Kant, General Remark Part I AA VI, 46).
 The revolution of the mode of thought, then, is a recovery of our confidence in the amoral goodness of our creative capacity (it is good that we have this capacity).
 This simultaneously involves a recovery of our commitment to the purity of the moral law that governs the exercising of our creativity.
 As we have seen, the amoral, good capacity of creativity and the purity of the moral law are two sides of the same coin.
 Without the one, there cannot be the other.

 P: So … the revolution of the disposition is a revolution in one’s confidence in one’s capacity (Anlage) of creative freedom as well as confidence in the purity of the moral law independent of personal interest – meaning that the moral law is right because it is right, not because of what it might accomplish for me.